wandvvs/dumper/README.md

 Contains two structures with characteristics and information on IP address, also contains one common one, which is shown in the example.
 The overall structure contains two x's.

 ## Tip:
 If you want to parse a specific IP address and not a local one.
-Then comment on the string in general_dumper.hxx and add the IP address to the get_ip_struct function with the argument.
+(By default, the local IP is parsed) Then comment on the string in general_dumper.hxx and add the IP address to the get_ip_struct function with the argument.

 ```cpp